 Section 7.
 Animals.
 No animals, livestock or poultry of any kind shall be raised, bred or kept on any lot except that dogs, cats or other domestic household pets may be kept, provided that they are not kept, bred, or maintained for any commercial purpose.
 The owner is responsible to keep the animal under control, to prevent annoyance from noise, and to clean up after their pet.
 Pets shall not be permitted to roam free in the community, and must be kept under physical control of the owner unless confined in an enclosed area on the Lot.

+Animals and Pets.
+No animals, reptiles, livestock, wildlife or poultry of any kind shall be raised, bred or kept on any portion of the Property.
+Dogs, cats and other usual and common household pets may be permitted in a Unit.
+Household pets may not run free and may not make objectionable noise.
+If the pet is a nuisance to owners of other Units, the Board reserves the right to require that the pet be removed from the Unit.
+No pet shall be kept, bred, or maintained for any commercial purpose.
+Whenever a household pet is outside the dwelling and is not in a fenced area, the pet must be on a leash held by a responsible person.

+All owners of pets shall be held strictly responsible to immediately collect and properly dispose of the waste and litter of his or her pets.

+Pet facilities and fences are restricted to the rear yard, consistent with the setback requirements.
+All pet facilities must be maintained and kept clean and free of offensive odors and debris.

 Section 8.
 Trash Storage.
 No lot shall be used or maintained as a dumping ground for rubbish.
 Trash, garbage, or other waste must be kept in sanitary containers.
 No lot on which improvements have been constructed or erected shall be allowed to become or remain overgrown and/or unsightly.